-The very first member of the group, as they believe, is their Creator; always present with them in spiritual form.
-The three other members are artists, Buhlebendalo Mda, Luphindo Ngxanga, and Ntsika Fana Ngxanga, The two main backing vocals – on occasion – are the talented Asanda and Tshwarelo.
+The original member of their group, as they believe, is their creator who is always with them in spiritual form.
+Apart from their creator, the group consists of, Buhlebendalo Mda, Luphindo Ngxanga and Ntsika Fana Ngxanga.
+The two backing vocalists, on occasion, are the talented Asanda and Tshwarelo.

-The belief that The Soil channels their songs came from their very own mouths.
-They believe the songs come to them from somewhere deep down, a sacared place where they merely serve as a medium for the energy and message to flow through to the masses.
+Their belief that The Soil channels their songs in a somewhat supernatural sense came from their very own mouths.
+They believe the music comes to them from somewhere deep down, a place in which they merely serve as mediums for the energy and message channel through to audiences.

-A very modern sound with undertones that play to the traditional influences, which can also be used to describe their style as they come across slightly cheeky and exuding urbane confidence, a long call from their start in navtive Soweto.
+They exude a very modern sound with undertones that play to their traditional influences, which can also be used to describe their style, as the trio comes across slightly cheeky and radiates urban confidence, which is a long call from their start in native Soweto.

-This team is an equal partnership or as they would put it “Majority Rules” as they script lyrics together in both English and Xhoza, to tell the true story of life in an exceptional country where most hope is vital with most under 25’s being unemployed.
-Only one percent fantasy, the rest reality as they aim to really connect with the audience, as they touch on love, family and community in an ever exapanding frame.
-Their community was Soweto, then Johannesburg, now South Africa and soon the world.
+The group is an equal partnership or, as they say, a majority rule.
+The group scripts lyrics together in both English and Xhosa.
+They aim to tell the true story of life in an exceptional country where hope is vital with most of the younger generation being unemployed.
+Only one percent is fantasy, the rest reality as they aim to connect with their audiences as they touch on love, family and community in an ever expanding frame of art and perspective.

 “Maybe we sing about poverty and how it has struck our communities, and we bring hope from those sad stories.”
 “And when it derives from those love songs we joke about things,” explained Ntsika.
 “And we take from experiences that maybe Buhle went through and Master P over there, or myself and we just make the song of that.
 And people relate to that kind of music.”

-They have leapt a long way in a short period, welcomed with fanfare at New York’s Apollo Theatre and then the previous year’s Edinburgh International Festival.
-To think it all started 10 years prior, with their very own high school musical group.
+They have progressed in leaps and bounds within a short period of time.
+They were welcomed at New York’s Apollo Theatre and at the Edinburgh International Festival the year prior, and it all started over ten years ago, with their very own High School Musical group.

-It is through this expedition that The Soil endeavors to be a household name and a international brand stamped in the hearts and minds of those who aim for a restored world.
+It is through this vision that The Soil endeavours to be a household name and international brand stamped on the hearts and minds of those who aim for a restored world.